-Use the -- separator to pass additional options.
+Use the -- separator to pass additional options to either tool.
 For example, to treat warnings as errors and run in nit-picky mode:

 '''

 $ nox --session=docs -- -W -n docs docs/build

 '''

 This Nox session always runs with the current major release of Python.